InternetOfPeers/hiero-message-box/README.md

 #### How it works

-1. Reads the target account's memo to find the message box topic ID
+1. Reads the target account's memo via Mirror Node to find the message box topic ID
 2. Retrieves the recipient's public key from the first message in the topic via Mirror Node API
 3. Generates a random AES-256 key
 4. Encrypts the message with AES (fast, suitable for large messages)